aaron-grau/curic/rails/projects/art_share_api/README.md

 ### Instructions

-First, build out your `User` controller actions.
-You'll want:
+First, make sure the `User` controller actions you created in the previous project are all working.
+They should do the following:

 * `user_params` helper method